aabs/aabs.github.io/_posts/2008-11-18-relational-modeling-not-as-we-know-it.md

+---
-Title: Relational Modeling?
+title: Relational Modeling?
 Not as we know it!
-Date: 2008-11-18 21:11
+date: 2008-11-18 21:11
-Author: aabs
+author: aabs
-Category: programming, Semantic Web
+category: programming, Semantic Web
-Tags: databases, SemanticWeb, semweb
+tags: databases, SemanticWeb, semweb
-Slug: relational-modeling-not-as-we-know-it
+slug: relational-modeling-not-as-we-know-it
-Status: published
+status: published
+...

 Marcello Cantos commented on my [recent post](http://aabs.wordpress.com/2008/09/23/object-orientation-not-as-we-know-it/) about the ways in which RDF can transcend the object-oriented model.
 He posed the question of what things RDF can represent more easily than the relational model.
 I know Marcello is a very high calibre software engineer, so it's not just an idle question from a relational dinosaur, but a serious question from someone who can push the envelope far with a relational database.